Because she wanted to stand out in a competitive industry, she left New York to study theater at Temple.

 “She really kind of messes things up for Hamilton by getting a little hot and heavy,” Smallwood said, adding that she enjoys the duality of her roles.
 “It’s really fun because they’re two very different characters.”

 In some ways, Smallwood’s mid-play transformation mirrors her own path.
-Born in Queens, NY, and raised on Long Island, Smallwood was involved with community theater from a young age.
+Born in Queens, New York, and raised on Long Island, Smallwood was involved with community theater from a young age.
 But Smallwood was shy, and hesitated to venture far from the stages she knew.

 “I was dealing with the same people day in and day out.
 It eased my nerves that they knew me,” she recalled.